 Much to parents’ delight, their baby’s first words are normally “mama” and “dada”.
 Actually “dada” is typically said first, but only because it’s easier for babies to pronounce!

 What determines a baby’s first words?

 Other than the fact that mom and dad are around a lot, studies have shown that those are the first words babies utter because of the repeating sounds in them.
 In fact, most languages have very simple words with repeating sounds for naming mom and dad, and sometimes even grandpa and grandma.

-Newborns’ brain scans show increased activity when babies listened to made-up words with repeating sounds like “mubaba”.
+A study showed that newborns’ brain scans show increased activity when babies listened to made-up words with repeating sounds like “mubaba”.
 When they listened to words with non-adjacent repetition, like “bamuba”, they showed no distinctive responses.
 This suggests that babies recognize repetitive sounds more easily, and that’s why words like “mama” or “dada” are easy to learn and vocalize.

-Language development is complex and it begins significantly before those first words.
-At around eight weeks, cooing and babbling begins, symbolizing a baby’s first formal attempts at vocalizing.
+Language development is complex and it begins significantly before a baby’s first words.
+At around eight weeks, cooing and babbling begin, symbolizing a baby’s first formal attempts at vocalizing.
 These sounds are especially welcome because they serve as a way of letting caregivers know that they are ready to learn; their vocalizations convey interest.

 By around 18 months, toddlers normally know and use several stand-alone words.
 Some kids even put two words together to convey more meaning.
 Even though at this age their vocabulary is limited, they understand much more than they can speak.
 The two-year mark brings two to four-word sentences and the beginnings of real conversations.
-So much that the only time you won’t hear your little one’s voice will be when he is sound asleep!
+So much that the only time you won’t hear your little one’s voice will be when they are sound asleep!